itsluap/books/the_wrong_answer/chapters/chapter-04-the-forgotten-library.md

 The nearest shelf held geography.
 Atlas of the Eastern Corridor, 209; River Maps and Rights, Revised Edition; Pre-Unification Municipal Boundaries.
 The titles arranged themselves in the quiet like a chorus that had forgotten the words but remembered the melody.

 She reached out and slid Atlas of the Eastern Corridor from its place.
 The cover’s cloth shivered dust into the air.
 On the inside cover, an ink stamp marked the library’s old name: West Sector Public School 14.
 The stamp’s crest was not the ring of hands that had followed her eyes all her life.
 It was a tree with roots that spread like questions.
+She traced the stamp with her thumb.
+One thicker root curved like a place a person might press.
+She didn’t.
+It was only ink.

 On the checkout card pocket, a last date: Renewal 215.
 The year before the Year.